 - Visas - As far as visas are concerned, there are different rules in China.
 You must get a visa before you arrive and it can be obtained in the Chinese Embassy.
 However, for those travelers that are just transiting China, there is a possibility to enter without a visa.
 Your passport must be valid for at least 6 months when you enter China.

 - Currency - China is still a country where cash is the basic means of payment, and its currency is called yuan or renminbi.
 Do not rely only on your credit card, since many services do not accept it.
 The ATMs are available only in major cities and you cannot exchange Scottish or Northern Irish banknotes.

 - Weather - Continental climate influenced by monsoons is characterized by hot summers and cold winters.
 There is a rainy season in Beijing, lasting from February to September and typhoon season, from May to November.
 The best time to visit Beijing is in September and October, during autumn.

 - Airports - You can come to Beijing via Beijing Capital International Airport which is located 26 km from the center of the city.
 It is the world's second busiest airport and it is used both for domestic and foreign trips.
 Another one is Nanyuan Airport, 13 km away from Forbidden City, but it is used only by China United Airlines for domestic flights.

-- Travel Insurance - The decision to travel abroad is your choice and you are responsible for your personal safety so you should have a travel insurance policy when arriving to China.
+- Travel Insurance - The decision to travel abroad is your choice and you are responsible for your safety so you should have a travel insurance policy when arriving in China.
 It should include medical treatment in case of illnesses or accidents, and the coverage of baggage loss or theft.

 Beijing Weather Averages (Temperatures)